akuity/kargo/docs/docs/40-contributor-guide/30-code-of-conduct.md

 ---
 sidebar_label: Code of conduct
-description: Contributor Covenant Code of Conduct for Kargo open source project
+description: Contributor Code of Conduct for Kargo open source project
 ---

 # Kargo Contributor Code of Conduct